ospatil/generator-node-typescript/README.md

 I'm a [Yeoman](http://yeoman.io) generator that allows you to create NodeJS modules using TypeScript.
 I let you quickly setup a project with latest available tools and best practices.
 Tools and libraries I use -
   - _tsc_ - for compiling TypeScript.
-  - _tsd_ - for TypeScript definition files management.
+  - _typings_ - for management of TypeScript definitions.
   - _tsconfig.json_ - for providing compiler options.
   - _tslint_ - for linting TypeScript source files.
   - [_gulp_](http://gulpjs.com/) - as a build system.
 You can carry out above tasks through gulp.
   - [_Jasmine 2_](http://jasmine.github.io/2.3/introduction.html) - for writing tests.

 >You want to know if you can change any of these?
 Of course, why not?
 It is your module after all.
 I simply get down to business of generating, no questions asked.
-Once done, I get out of the way as if I were not there at all and you can do as you please!
+Once done, I get out of the way and you can do as you please!

 ## Usage

-Install `typescript tsd tslint generator-node-typescript` globally.
+Install `generator-node-typescript` globally.

 ```
-npm install -g typescript tsd tslint generator-node-typescript
+npm install -g generator-node-typescript
 ```

 Create a new directory and `cd` into it.